ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist_client.md

 keywords: ballerina, programming language, ballerina packages, persist, persist client, persist client api
 permalink: /learn/ballerina-persist/persist-client-api/
 active: persist_overview
 intro: Persist client is used to perform CRUD operations on the data source.
 Each entity type will have five resource methods for each operation.
 The resource methods are get, get(get by identity), post, put, and delete.
-Persist CLI tool will generate the derived Entity Types and the clients from the model definition.
+Persist CLI tool will generate the derived Entity Types and the Clients from the model definition.
 redirect_from:
 - /learn/ballerina-persist/persist-client-api
 ---